-Our Counsellor, Mrs Nikki Bennett, visits the Health Centre one day a week to see students in strict confidence.
-Any student may request an appointment with her through the School Nurse.
+Our Counsellor, Ms Nicky Morris, works from the Health Centre and around the school and can see students in strict confidence.
+Any student may request an appointment with her via the Health Centre or contacting her directly.

 Medication

 It is the School's policy that students do not take medication without supervision.
 No student is allowed to be in possession of prescribed or over-the-counter medications without prior assessment by the School Nurse.
 Exceptions are asthma inhalers and epipens for severe allergies.